 Complete 3000 hours of experience in an approved internship.
 1500 hours of the total 3000 should need to be in direct contact with clients, and 300 of the required hours should be supervised clinical professional counseling.
 (This information, in particular, is subject to change.
 Make sure you contact the Board to learn of the most up to date requirements: (702) 486-7388)

 More information about supervised experience requirements and necessary qualifications of supervisors for Nevada counseling licensure can be found on the following Nevada Board of Examiner's website or by calling the Board of Examiners directly at (702) 486-7388.

 Download the Nevada counseling license application and submit the application along with any necessary additional documentation and fees to the Nevada Board of Examiners of Marriage and Family Therapists and Clinical PRofessional Counselors.

 You may download the CPC application at the bottom of the following Nevada Board's webpage.

-Upon evaluation and approval of your application, the board will contact and inform you of your eligibility to sit for the National Counselor Examination for Licensure and Certification or the National Clinical Mental Health Counseling Examination.
+Upon evaluation and approval of your application, the board should contact you and inform you of your eligibility to sit for the National Counselor Examination for Licensure and Certification or the National Clinical Mental Health Counseling Examination.

-You will find information about the Nevada counseling certification examinations on the NBCC website.
+You can find information about the Nevada counseling certification examinations on the NBCC website.